marto2253/DjangoDevsearch/README.md

 # DjangoDevsearchTutorial

-This is yet my second tutorial for Django that I am following.
-It covers all of the fundamental knowledge like CRUD, Authentication, Password resets, etc. Additionally, it provides you with the basic knowledge of how to build an API using Django.
+This is my second tutorial project that I followed in which I learned a lot about Django.

+It covered:
+- Views and URLs
+- Database Design and Models
+- Static Files
+- User Registration & Authenticaiton
+- Users sending personal messages.
+- Search
+- Pagination
+- Building an API with Django REST Framework (DRF)
+- How to deploy it.